 Paint, Smudge, and Erase

-Start creating right away with your finger or the Apple Pencil, and discover a wealth of responsive brushes.
+Start creating right away with your finger.
+Discover hundreds of responsive brushes representing a wealth of various mediums.

-Paint, Smudge and Erase are the essential tools of Procreate.
+Paint, Smudge and Erase are the essential tools of Procreate Pocket.

 Located on the top right of the interface, Paint, Smudge, and Erase all share the same Brush Library, and all work the same way.

 Tap the icon of the tool you want to use - the brush for Paint, the finger for Smudge, and the eraser for Erase.
 You can start working immediately, or tap again to open the Brush Library and choose a brush.
-Tap outside the Brush Library to close it again, and start creating.
+Tap Done to close the Brush Library and start creating.

-Sketch, ink, paint, color, shade and texture in a breathtaking variety of mediums.
+Sketch, ink, paint, color, shade and texture in a wide variety of mediums.

 Paint to add pigment to your canvas.